EXPLORER:SPACE CRASH LANDS THIS SUMMER!

 Work is now underway to transform Winchester Science Centre’s lower exhibition floor into a brand new immersive zone that will take visitors on an epic journey through the Solar System.

-Explorer:Space will be ready for take-off in time for the summer holidays, which we are celebrating with an unmissable launch weekend from Friday 20 July-Sunday 22 July – it’s sure to be out of this world.
+Explorer:Space will be ready for take-off in time for the summer holidays, with the official launch date set as Friday 20 July.
 The new zone will encompass 20 fantastic modular exhibits, covering everything from space discoveries to atmospheric pressure to the first moon landing mission.

 We look forward to rocket launching families into space this summer and delivering a truly unforgettable experience.